 We have a number of projects ongoing and we would like to take this opportunity to thank our funders, as without their financial support we would not be able to offer the following free services to our clients.

 - English for Speakers of Other Languages (ESOL) – We have funding from a number of organisations to offer classes for all age groups and abilities, from Pre-Entry to Entry 3.
-Our funders include: West Nottinghamshire College; Castle Cavendish; Nottingham City Council – Learn English Together (LET); Notts Refugee Forum – Communities of Identity; Nottingham Equal
+Our funders include: Castle Cavendish; Nottingham City Council – Community and Family Learning; Nottingham and Nottinghamshire Refugee Forum – Communities of Identity; Nottingham Equal

-- NW4You (Nottingham Works for You) – a new employability initiative for 16 to 24-year-olds in Nottingham who face barriers to finding work and aren’t in education, employment or training.
+- NW4You (Nottingham Works for You) – an employability initiative for 16 to 24-year-olds in Nottingham who face barriers to finding work and aren’t in education, employment or training.

 - Heritage Projects – Belong’s Heritage Projects are designed to help people explore common heritage links in their new home.
 Heritage projects provide more than an opportunity to learn about shared history.
 They help volunteers acquire new skills, and so we offer workshops and training sessions at Belong and in the community to help participants learn skills in Heritage, rights (society, work, equality, discrimination), writing, digital and computer skills, communication and presentation skills, research, conservation and so on.
 We are also building partnerships with schools, community groups and heritage organisations in Nottingham and more widely in areas of shared interest.
 In our most recent project we looked at the story of the explorer David Livingstone, and in particular at the story of those Africans who guided him across the south and east of the continent.
 Recently, our exhibition was featured in a Black Heritage season at Newstead Abbey, which three of those Africans visited in 1874.
 Previously we have looked at the story of George Africanus, a freed enslaved person who settled in Nottingham and became a successful businessman and even a special constable in late the 18th and early 19th Century.
 Next, we plan to look at the story of Jacob Wainwright, a companion of David Livingstone who visited the UK in 1874, met Queen Victoria and visited Nottingham, and who also travelled widely in Africa and spent time in India.
 We also plan to explore how to organise Black History tours in Nottingham.
 Take a look through our Heritage pages HERE.